Nursing Jurisprudence and Ethics for Texas

 Standards Specific to Vocational Nurses

 The licensed vocational nurse practice is a directed scope of nursing practice under the supervision of a registered nurse, advanced practice registered nurse, physician’s assistant, physician, podiatrist, or dentist.
-Supervision is the process of directing, guiding, and influencing the outcome of an individual’s performance of an activity.
 The licensed vocational nurse shall assist in the determination of predictable healthcare needs of clients within healthcare settings and:

 - Shall utilize a systematic approach to provide individualized, goal-directed nursing care by: